Biography of Alfred Adler

 Adler says it’s a matter of being overwhelmed by our inferiority.
 If you are moving along, doing well, feeling competent, you can afford to think of others.
 If you are not, if life is getting the best of you, then your attentions become increasingly focussed on yourself.

 Obviously, everyone suffers from inferiority in one form or another.
 For example, Adler began his theoretical work considering organ inferiority, that is, the fact that each of us has weaker, as well as stronger, parts of our anatomy or physiology.
-Some of us are born with heart murmurs, or develop heart problems early in life; Some have weak lungs, or kidneys, or early liver problems; Some of us stutter or lisp; Some have diabetes, or asthma, or polio; Some have weak eyes, or poor hearing, or a poor musculature; Some of us have innate tendencies to being heavy, others to being skinny; Some of us are retarded, some of us are deformed; Some of us are terribly tall or terribly short; And so on and so on.
+Some of us are born with heart murmurs, or develop heart problems early in life, others have weak lungs, kidneys, or early liver problems; Others stutter or lisp; or have diabetes, asthma, polio.
+We may have weak eyes, poor hearing, or a poor musculature.
+There might be innate tendencies to being heavy, or to being skinny.
+Some of us are retarded, or deformed, we can be terribly tall or terribly short; And so on and so on.

 Adler noted that many people respond to these organic inferiorities with compensation.
 They make up for their deficiencies in some way: The inferior organ can be strengthened and even become stronger than it is in others; Or other organs can be overdeveloped to take up the slack; Or the person can psychologically compensate for the organic problem by developing certain skills or even certain personality styles.
 There are, as you well know, many examples of people who overcame great physical odds to become what those who are better endowed physically wouldn’t even dream of!

 Sadly, there are also many people who cannot handle their difficulties, and live lives of quiet despair.
 I would guess that our optimistic, up-beat society seriously underestimates their numbers.